abbbi/virtnbdbackup/README.md

 > to mount the filesystems.
 This may also be the case if no qemu agent was
 > installed within the virtual machine during backup.

-# Extents

-In order to save only used data from the images, dirty blocks are queried from the NBD server.
-The behavior can be changed by using the option `-q` to use common qemu tools (nbdinfo).
-By default `virtnbdbackup` uses a custom implemented extent handler.

-# Transient virtual machines: checkpoint persistency
+# Transient virtual machines: checkpoint persistency on clusters

 In case virtual machines are started in transient environments, such as using cluster solutions like `pacemaker` situations can appear where the checkpoints